softwaremill/akka-http-session-faq/README.md

 Two transport types are available: Cookies and Headers.

 ### <a name="cookies"></a>Why would I use Cookies?
-Using Cookies to send session data has the advantage that is is handled automatically by client applications, like a web browser.
+Using Cookies to send session data has the advantage that it is handled automatically by client applications, like a web browser.
 Also Cookies do not require you to implement a storage, since it's built-in into the browser already.

 The [Cookie transport example](https://github.com/softwaremill/akka-http-session-faq/tree/master/src/main/java/session/transport/CookieTransport.java) shows a typical setup for Cookies.
 Below is a sample use case: